A group photo of Audubon staff.

 View articles written by Sarah

 Sarah grew up in Connecticut and graduated from Skidmore College with a BA in Environmental Studies.
 As a kid, you could find them playing in streams and woods.
 Sarah discovered a love of birds later in life, her spark bird was a Steller’s Jay in Colorado - from then on a bird guide and binoculars were necessities on every walk.
 Prior to joining our team as the Youth Conservation Leadership Coordinator, they served as our Outreach and Education AmeriCorps member from 2019-2021, and returned in the winter of 2022 as a Sugaring Assistant for our bird-friendly maple syrup operation.
-They come to this position with seven years of experience in environmental education and communications.
+They come to this position witha decade of experience in environmental education and communications.

 Sarah describes themself as an amateur naturalist with a desire to sponge up as much knowledge about the natural world as possible.
 They are excited to be back at Audubon Vermont working to provide opportunities for youth around the state to engage in environmental conservation.